Open-SL/RCProgressBar/README.md

-# Round Cornered ProgressBar for WinForm
+# Rounded Corner ProgressBar for WinForm
-Round Cornered ProgressBar is a custom control inherited from 'PictureBox' for WinForm with animation.
+Rounded Corner ProgressBar is a custom control inherited from 'PictureBox' for WinForm with animation.
 Main purpose of the component is to have a smooth animation and proper curved edges in progressbar.

 ### TO INSTALL THE LIBRARY